Live In-Play Golf Betting Tips & Strategy

 Watch the Odds

-In-play golf betting allows bettors to take advantage of the natural ebbs and flows of a tournament, and back a player when odds are more favourable to a payoff.
+In-play golf betting allows punters to take advantage of the natural ebbs and flows of a tournament by backing players at a point when the odds are most favourable.

-Homework and knowing individual player trends is always important: does the course favour left-handers?
+Homework and knowing individual player trends are always important: Does the course favour left-handers?
 Strong putters?
 Does it feature small greens that place a premium on iron play?
 All of these factors and more will influence final positions on the leaderboard.

 Watch the Weather